By Trisha Ahmed

 THE ASSOCIATED PRESS

-Several other states, including Montana, Wyoming and Utah, have considered codifying the act this year, as the U.S. Supreme Court considers a challenge to the federal law.
+The law, enacted in 1978, gives tribes power in foster care and adoption proceedings involving Native children.
+North Dakota and several other states have considered codifying it this year, as the U.S. Supreme Court considers a challenge to the federal law.